pabloinsente/sf_for_beh_ss/README.md

 pip --version
 ```

-If you see a version older than `19.2.3`, go an upgrade with
+If you see a version older than `19.2.3`, go an upgrade with:

 ```bash
 pip install --upgrade pip
 ```

-Now you're ready to install the dependencies by running
+Now you're ready to install the dependencies by running:

 ```Python
 pip install -r requirements.txt
 ```

-You can check the installation with
+You can check the installation with:

 ```Python
 pip list
 ```

-To **deactivate** the environment
+To **deactivate** the environment:

 ```Python
 deactivate